-- Development proposals that would result in substantial harm to (or total loss of the significance of) a Listed Building and its setting will be strongly resisted, in line with the NPPF. - H Proposals involving Listed Buildings (including alterations, extensions, refurbishment and repairs) will only be supported where:

-- b.
-The setting of Listed Building is preserved or enhanced to better reveal the significance of the asset; - Listed Building are protected; and - d.
-Less than substantial harm to the Listed Building is avoided, or where this is not possible, then any harm is clearly and convincingly justified, and demonstrated to be outweighed by public benefit, in accordance with the NPPF. - Development proposals within the curtilage of a Listed Building should be sensitively designed and provide an appropriate sitespecific response to : - a.
-Preserve the integrity of the relationship between the Listed Building and its site and - b.
+- G Development proposals that would result in substantial harm to (or total loss of the significance of) a Listed Building and its setting will be strongly resisted, in line with the NPPF. - H Proposals involving Listed Buildings (including alterations, extensions, refurbishment and repairs) will only be supported where: - a.
+They relate sensitively to the building, and preserve or enhance its significance; - b.
+The setting of Listed Building is preserved or enhanced to better reveal the significance of the asset; - c.
+Important views, both of and from, the Listed Building are protected; and - d.
+Less than substantial harm to the Listed Building is avoided, or where this is not possible, then any harm is clearly and convincingly justified, and demonstrated to be outweighed by public benefit, in accordance with the NPPF. - I Development proposals within the curtilage of a Listed Building should be sensitively designed and provide an appropriate sitespecific response to : - Preserve the integrity of the relationship between the Listed Building and its site and setting; - b.
 Ensure there is no adverse impact on the future viability of the Listed Building.